phdargen/cdp-agentkit/python/README.md

 See [AgentKit Strands Agents](./framework-extensions/strands-agents/README.md) to get started!

+#### `coinbase-agentkit-pydantic-ai`

+PydanticAI extension of AgentKit.
+Enables agentic workflows to interact with onchain actions.

+See [AgentKit PydanticAI](./framework-extensions/pydantic-ai/README.md) to get started!

 ### `create-onchain-agent`

 A quickstart CLI tool to scaffold out a chatbot using Coinbase AgentKit.
 Runnable via `pipx run create-onchain-agent`.